Radio Mirchi: India

 It reaches out to almost 52% of FM radio listeners in Delhi, 44% in Mumbai, 40% in Indore, 35% in Jaipur, 30% in Bhopal, 20% Chennai, 27% in Kolkata, 15% in Nagpur 60% in Mangaluru and 12% in Bengaluru.
 Radio Mirchi has started providing Visual Radio to its subscribers in Delhi from 25 July 2006 onwards and in Mumbai from September 2006.
-It also has started its Visual Radio service from Kolkata recently.
+It has also started its Visual Radio service from Kolkata recently.

 According to the Radio Audience Measurement Reports, Radio Mirchi has been dominating in Delhi and is the leader in Mumbai and Kolkata.
-However, in Kolkata they are not clear leaders in SEC ABC segments.
+However, in Kolkata, they are not clear leaders in the SEC ABC segments.
 The SEC ABC segments were earlier dominated by Big FM & now by Friends FM.
-However, in the SEC D & E segments Radio Mirchi has total domination.
+However, in the SEC D & E segments, Radio Mirchi has total domination.

 United Arab Emirates

-Abu Dhabi Media owned and operated 4 radio stations under the Radio Mirchi brand, under conditional license from ENIL.
+Abu Dhabi Media owned and operated 4 radio stations under the Radio Mirchi brand, under a conditional license from ENIL.
 ADM rebranded to Kadak FM in July 2020.
 Radio Mirchi made a comeback in 2021 as MIRCHI 102.4 FM.